 Alurity allows to easily build robotic subjects of study simulating different networks (e.g. LANs, serial comms, VPNs, VLANs, VXLANs, etc) and protection mechanisms.
 It also allows you to build automated attackers and weaponize them with different tools and exploits, facilitating evidence generation and reproduction.

 Install alurity CLI, download/edit your configuration YAML file, and start alurity to begin with your robot security research.
 Alurity toolbox will automatically construct your security environment and preserve it across runs.
 SIMPLIFY YOUR SECURITY RESEARCH NOW!

 Select the desired modules and start your robotics security research.

 An Academic license with group licenses.
 Meant for proven Educational Institutions or R&D centers.
 Provides limited access to the tools, the documentation, tutorials and the components for research and educational purposes.

 Professional (per-user) license of alurity including full access to all available tools and components, documentation, customer support and requests for new modules.

 Alurity is available for both professional users as well as for academic researchers and students.

-It's compatible with Linux (across distributions), Mac OS and Windows and requires only a Docker CE installation.
+It's compatible with Linux (across distributions), Mac OS and Windows.